jddunn/jddunn.github.io/_posts/projects/tenets.md

     return dot_product / (norm1 * norm2)
 ```

-No stemming or lemmatization - the difference between `summary()` method and `Summary()` class matters in code.
+No stemming or lemmatization, normalizing text so all word forms become base words only; the difference between `summary()` method and `Summary()` class, or `summarize` method versus `summarized` var matters greatly in code, not so much in something like academic research.
+Using tenets for querying against research papers over source code would technically work but result in poorly matched results.

-It's **important** to note that I advertise *thorough* mode in the features of tenets as being the best at exploring and finding relationships between code, not necessarily finding the most accurate context for your prompts.
+It's **important** to note that I advertise *thorough* mode of tenets as being the best at *exploring* and *discovering* relationships between code, not necessarily finding the most accurate context for your prompts, hence calling it thorough over accurate.

-Embeddings see `process_batch()` and `handle_batch()` as semantically similar when you may need or want exact matches.
+In thorough mode, embeddings see `process_batch()` and `handle_batch()` as semantically similar when you may need or want exact matches.
+Usually `balanced` is exactly what a day-to-day user of tenets would need.

 ## Configurable output with smart truncating